ahmadvh/Data-Scenario/README.md

 **Data-Scenario** is a repository designed to help professionals and students master data science by solving real-world problems.
 Each project in this repository is built around a realistic scenario, guiding you step-by-step through the process of tackling complex challenges using various data science techniques.

+**AI-Generated Tutorials**

+All course videos in this repository are created using Agentic AI technology powered by OrangeBrackets.com — an intelligent system that transforms Jupyter Notebooks and course materials into narrated, instructor-style video tutorials.
 ---

 ## **What You’ll Find Here**